natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-28N.md

 ** 1 x 30 mm 2A42 cannon, chin turret (250 rpg)
 ** 1 x 30 mm 2A42 cannon, chin turret (250 rpg) + 128 x countermeasures

+The 30 mm 2A42 is the strongest helicopter cannon in War Thunder, with a high rate of fire and punchy APDS rounds that can rip through roof armor and turn light vehicles into Swiss cheese.
+Although it can be seen on Kamov helicopters such as the [[Ka-29|Ka-29 Helix]] and [[Ka-50|Ka-50 Hokum]], their cannons are mounted on the fuselage sides with limited articulation, forcing the pilot to point the helicopter's nose close to the target.
+The Mi-28N's chin turret holds less ammunition but has much better articulation, so once a target is acquired by the auto tracker, the pilot hold down the trigger and otherwise continue flying normally.

+The Mi-28N noticeably lacks the HIRSS and IRCM systems of the previous Mi-35M, which reduces its protection against IR missiles somewhat, but at its battle rating there are typically much greater threats to look out for.

 === Suspended armament ===
 {{Specs-Heli-Suspended}}
 <!-- ''Describe the helicopter's suspended armament: additional cannons under the winglets, any bombs, and rockets.
 Since any helicopter is essentially only a platform for suspended weaponry, this section is significant and deserves your special attention.
 If there is no suspended weaponry remove this subsection.'' -->